 In either case, it is advised to call on the course designer or a jury member to check the rectified trajectory.

-- 15.6.6 Practicing is not permitted before the event(s) take place on the layout(s) defined by the layout officials. - 15.7 Appeal jury al competition to hear any protest to jury decisions by shooters or by the FITASC.
+15.6.6 Practicing is not permitted before the event(s) take place on the layout(s) defined by the layout officials.

+15.7 Appeal jury

 15.7.1 An appeal jury may be created for each internation-